FarhanaUK/Portfolio/README.md

 ## 5. Skill Showcase:

 A dynamic Marquee component scrolls through my technical skills, such as HTML5, CSS3, JavaScript, React, and more, making my skill set visually engaging and accessible.
-The scrolling animation is designed for smooth interaction.

 ## 6. Firebase Integration: